Join the fastest-growing Food community on Pinterest

 4. Oatmeal Raisin Cookies

-Oatmeal raisin cookies are soft and chewy and full of warm spices and they are one of the best holiday cookies because they are hearty and comforting and easy to bake in batches and they combine oats, cinnamon, and raisins for a classic taste and they are perfect for snacking during the holidays with coffee or milk.
+Oatmeal raisin cookies are soft, chewy, and full of warm spices.
+They are a hearty and comforting choice for the holidays and are easy to bake in large batches.
+Combining oats, cinnamon, and raisins for a classic taste, they are perfect for snacking with coffee or milk.

 Ingredients